A GUIDE FOR BUSINESS AND PARENTS AND SMALL ENTITY COMPLIANCE GUIDE

 - Making sure the data entry point allows users to enter their age accurately.
-An example of a neutral age-screen would be a system that allows a user freely to enter month, day, and year of birth.
-A site that includes a drop-down menu that only permits users to enter birth years making them 13 or older, would not be considered a neutral age-screening mechanism since children cannot enter their correct ages on that site.
+An example of a neutral age-screen would be a system that allows a user freely to enter month and year of birth.
+A site that includes a drop-down menu that only permits users to enter birth years making them 13 or older would not be considered a neutral age-screening mechanism since children cannot enter their correct ages on that site.

 - Avoiding encouraging children to falsify their age information, for example, by stating that visitors under 13 cannot participate or should ask their parents before participating.
 In addition, simply including a check box stating, “I am over 12 years old” would not be considered a neutral age-screening mechanism.

 In addition, consistent with long standing Commission advice, FTC staff recommends using a cookie to prevent children from back-buttoning to enter a different age.
 Note that if you ask participants to enter age information, and then you fail either to screen out children under age 13 or to obtain their parents’ consent to collecting these children’s personal information, you may be liable for violating COPPA.
-See, e.g., the FTC’s COPPA cases against Path, Inc., Playdom, Inc. and Sony BMG Music Entertainment.
+See, e.g., the FTC’s COPPA cases against Path, Inc., Playdom, Inc., Sony BMG Music Entertainment, and Yelp.

-4. I operate a general audience gaming site and do not ask visitors to reveal their ages.
+4. I operate a general audience video game service and do not ask visitors to reveal their ages.
 I do permit users to submit feedback, comments, or questions by email.
 What are my responsibilities if I receive a request for an email response from a player who indicates that he is under age 13?

 Under the Rule’s one-time response exception (16 C.F.R. § 312.5(c)(3)) you are permitted to send a response to the child, via the child’s online contact information, without sending notice to the parent or obtaining parental consent.
 However, you must delete the child’s online contact information from your records promptly after you send your response.
 You may not use the child’s online contact information to re-contact the child (or for any other purpose), or disclose the child’s online contact information.
 Note that if you choose not to respond to the child’s inquiry, you must still immediately delete the child’s personal information from your records.
 Additionally, such an email may give you actual knowledge that you have collected personal information from a child (e.g., if you had previously collected the child’s email address as part of a website registration process).
 In such a circumstance, you would need to take steps to ensure that you are complying with COPPA, such as obtaining parental consent or immediately deleting any personal information collected from the child.

-The COPPA Rule is not triggered in this scenario.
-The Rule applies to an operator of a general audience website if it has actual knowledge that a particular visitor is a child.
-If a child posts personal information on a general audience site or service but does not reveal his age, and if the operator has no other information that would lead it to know that the visitor is a child, then the operator would not be deemed to have acquired “actual knowledge” under the Rule and would not be subject to the Rule’s requirements.
+The COPPA Rule applies to an operator of a general audience website if it has actual knowledge that a particular visitor is a child.
+If a child posts personal information on a general audience site or service but does not reveal her age, and if the operator has no other information that would lead it to know that the visitor is a child (such as the child posting that she attends an elementary school), then the operator would not be deemed to have acquired “actual knowledge” under the Rule and would not be subject to the Rule’s requirements.